 - Article 2: “Conscientious Objectors and the Marrying Kind: Rights and Rites in Dutch Public Discourse on Marriage Registrars with Conscientious Objections against Conducting Same-Sex Weddings.”

-- Article 3: An article on a Dutch evangelical organisation that has been object of public debate several times (soon to be submitted to a refereed journal).
+- Article 3: An article on a Dutch evangelical organisation that has been object of public debate several times (currently under review).

 - Article 4: An article on religious/sexual identities/characters (currently under review).